Carolco Pictures: 1980s success boom

-1990–1994
+Early 1990s

 In 1990, Pioneer Electric Corporation of Japan acquired a share in Carolco.

-Also in 1990, Carolco acquired the rights to make a sequel to The Terminator from Hemdale; the company already had the television rights to the original film courtesy of its television distribution deal with Hemdale.
-The company re-hired Terminator director James Cameron (who had worked as a screenwriter on Rambo II) and Arnold Schwarzenegger to star in a multi-million-dollar budgeted sequel, Terminator 2: Judgment Day (1991).
-Terminator 2 was the highest-grossing film of the year and the most successful film in Carolco's history.
-Halfway through the year, Carolco formed a joint venture with New Line Cinema to found Seven Arts, a distribution company which primarily released much of Carolco's low-budget output.
-In 1991, syndicator Orbis Communications was renamed to Carolco Television, to better emphasize the Carolco connection.
+The following year, Carolco formed a joint venture with New Line Cinema to form Seven Arts, a distribution company which primarily released much of Carolco's low-budget output.
+In 1991, syndicator Orbis Communications was renamed to Carolco Television, to better emphasize Carolco's connection.
 Also around this time, Carolco Home Video was established, with LIVE Entertainment as an output partner.